wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 4. `variant_label` corresponding to the exact variant label that the wheel was built with.
 For the non-variant wheel, it is an empty string.

-The markers evaluating to sets of strings MUST be matched via the `in` or `not in` operator, e.g.:
+The markers evaluating to sets of strings must be matched via the `in` or `not in` operator, e.g.:

 ```toml
 dep1; "foo" in variant_namespaces